nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 literature on equal source programs.
 This is the first evaluation of its kind and I'm excited to tell you about it.

+TODO based on this work we can draw serious implications for language designers

 s21
 But first, lets explain the model.
 We have a small grammar of types, and a matching grammar of values.
 I claim these types are the simplest possible to